Furnace Repair Checklist

 - Make sure the control is set to “heat” rather than “off” or “cool.”

 - Ensure the program is showing the appropriate day and time and is programmed to “run.”
 If you’re having trouble overriding the setting, adjust the temperature with the up/down arrows and holding the “hold” button.
-This will make the furnace to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heater hasn’t turned on within several minutes, make certain that it has power by switching the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heating system could be without power.

 If you utilize a smart thermostat—such as one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for help.
 If you aren’t able to get your Wi-Fi thermostat to operate, call us at 805-242-9638 for heating and cooling service.

 2. Check Breakers and Switches

 Next, confirm your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you don’t know where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t moist in advance of touching the panel or breakers.